 Prior to joining McNees, Ken served as an assistant counsel in the Pennsylvania Public Utility Commission’s Law Bureau where he gained extensive state and federal appellate litigation experience.
-He also represented the Commission on rulemakings before the Independent Regulatory Review Commission and advised the Commission on issues pertaining to electric, gas, transportation, water, legal procedure, and legal ethics.
+He also represented the Commission on rulemakings before the Independent Regulatory Review Commission and advised the Commission on issues involving electric, gas, transportation, and water.
 Ken also advised the Commission on issues facing the retail competitive gas and electric markets.

 Graduate of the Leadership Harrisburg Area, Community Leadership Class of 2015